HACKERALERT/Picocrypt/Internals.md

 All primitives used are from the well-known [golang.org/x/crypto](https://golang.org/x/crypto) module.

+# Counter Overflow
+Since XChaCha20 has a max message size of 256 GiB, Picocrypt will use the HKDF-SHA3 mentioned above to generate a new nonce for XChaCha20 and a new IV for Serpent if the total encrypted data is more than 60 GiB.
+While this threshold can be increased up to 256 GiB, Picocrypt uses 60 GiB to prevent any edge cases with blocks or the counter used by Serpent.

 # Header Format
-A Picocrypt volume's header is encoded with Reed-Solomon by default, since it is, after all, the most important part of the entire file.
+A Picocrypt volume's header is encoded with Reed-Solomon by default since it is, after all, the most important part of the entire file.
 An encoded value will take up three times the size of the unencoded value.

 **All offsets and sizes below are in bytes.**
 | Offset | Encoded size | Decoded size | Description